-Since 1989, the Delaware Department of Labor has produced and distributed the Delaware Career Compass to Delaware's 8th through 12th grade students.
+Since 1989, the Delaware Department of Labor has produced and distributed the Delaware Career Compass to Delaware's 8th through 12th grade students, and more recently to 6th and 7th grade students as well.
 The Compass guides students through the four phases of career development as outlined by the National Career Development Guidelines.